 Adding a pass cavity:

-It is, therefore, a very good idea to equip any repeater with at least two pass cavities: One on the receiver, tuned to the receive frequency and another on the transmitter, after the isolator, tuned to the transmit frequency.
+It is, therefore, a very good idea to equip any repeater with at least two pass cavities: One on the receiver, tuned to the input frequency and another on the transmitter, after the isolator, tuned to the output frequency.